Generic Name: fulvestrant (ful VES trant)

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

-Fulvestrant can pass into body fluids (including urine, feces, vomit, semen, vaginal fluid).
+Fulvestrant can pass into body fluids (urine, feces, vomit).
 For at least 48 hours after you receive a dose, avoid allowing your body fluids to come into contact with your hands or other surfaces.
-Patients and caregivers should wear rubber gloves while cleaning up body fluids, handling contaminated trash or laundry or changing diapers.
+Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 Faslodex side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Faslodex: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Faslodex: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 bone pain, joint pain, muscle pain;